Westland Hialeah Senior High School

 Westland Hialeah High School is a four-year public high school located at 4000 West 18th Avenue in Hialeah, Florida, United States, a suburb of Miami.
 The school is a part of Miami-Dade County Public Schools.
-Its principal is Giovanna Handal.
+Its principal is Lucy P. Trillas.

-As of the 2014-15 school year, the school had an enrollment of 2,114 students and 82.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 25.8:1.
-There were 1,694 students (80.1% of enrollment) eligible for free lunch and 111 (5.3% of students) eligible for reduced-cost lunch.
+As of the 2024-2025 school year, the school had an enrollment of 1,191 students and 51.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 25.8:1.
+There were 688 students (57.7% of enrollment) eligible for free lunch and 51 (4.3% of students) eligible for reduced-cost lunch.

+History

-The school, fourth to serve the Miami suburb of Hialeah, was built as a reliever for the three overcrowded high schools serving the area.
-It opened in January 2008, taking the entire southwestern portion of the city in boundaries which are mostly served by Miami Springs and Hialeah-Miami Lakes High School.
-The school holds ninth through twelfth grade.
-Its first graduating class was the class of 2010, and its founding class was the class of 2011, which graduated in June 2011.
+Westland Hialeah Senior High School was established in August 2007, becoming the fourth public high school to serve the city of Hialeah, and was built to alleviate overcrowding in the three high schools already serving the area.
+The school opened on January 7, 2008, and serves students in grades nine through twelve.

+The attendance boundaries cover a large part of southwestern Hialeah, an area that was previously served mainly by Hialeah-Miami Lakes Senior High School and Miami Springs Senior High School.

+The Class of 2010 was the first graduating class of the school, and the founding class, Class of 2011, graduated in June 2011.

+Academics

+Westland Hialeah Senior High School provides a full curriculum for students in grades nine through twelve.
+The school’s academic program includes core academic courses, advanced and college-level courses, career and technical education programs, magnet programs, and specialized academies.
+Students are able to follow academic, career and college-prep tracks that prepare them for many postsecondary goals.